nuls-io/nuls-hackathon/README-Welcome.md

 </sub></sup>

+### My Experience Coding with Nuls
+Wow, amazing.
+It's hard to believe a loosely organized open-source, international group of people have this giant code-base not only working but available for everyone.
+The transactions, encryption, data flow etc are all functional.
+Clearly the expertise of the developers was very advanced to begin with.
+In this project you will find:

+- Abstract Classes, Interfaces
+- Collections – List, Map, Set etc.
+- File IO, Serialization, RPC
+- Spring, Annotations and Optionals
+- Multithreading and Synchronization
+- Generics; Dependency Injection, Lambda's
+- Grizzly/Jersey Servers, Servlets, Sockets,
+- Web Technologies - HTML, REST, CSS, Javascript, JQuery and Ajax
+- And don't forget Maven, Git, and Bash

+###Some Things I Changed from Chainbox

+Much of the code was difficult to read at first since it was both unfamiliar, and frankly - I had given up on Java and have been using Python more and more over the past few years.
+Going back to Java was a little bit painful.
+But I found I enjoyed the 'sturdy' feeling of something that won't tie itself together unless it's developers really "make it so".
+Also, much of the technology around Java - like profiling and debugging - are very advanced.

+A lot of the Chainbox code had been condensed so that it was fast, lightweight, efficient - but difficult to step through with a debugger for learning purposes.
+So I undid a lot of the function calls within function calls, etc. I also moved functionality around a little bit so that the main working parts were more together.

+Since my app doesn't send email - in the future I'd like to remove some of that and other extraneous code if posssible.

 ##Debugging Nuls

 When I moved onto the meat and potatoes of the app - I discovered that transferring nuls between accounts was easier said than done.
 In order to better understand the process, I usually use the debugger built into whatever IDE I'm using.
 However, in the case of Nuls - a giant, complex code base with numerous configuration files - this wasn't going to be possible.
 Also, you would want debugging run on the entire system because it would slow to a crawl.